apixnull/VerseCraft/README.md

 # Deployed at Render
 link: https://versecraft.onrender.com/
-This could take at least 30 sec minute since we are using free plan . please be patient.
+This could take at least 30 sec since we are using free plan . please be patient.
-You can check the about page (for the project members) Additionally free accounts have been provided you can see the test account below
+You can check the about page (for the project members) Additionally free accounts have been provided you can check the test account below

 ## Features